PostHog/posthog.com/contents/blog/posthog-marketing.md

 ## Website dashboard

 One level below we have our main website dashboard.
 This is less focused on conversion metrics and more on general traffic trends across posthog.com.
-Here, we're looking at typical analytics things like:
+Here, we're looking at things like:

 - Total website users
 - Organic SEO users